 Is it a crime to drink and drive?
 No, of course it is not.
-But there are people out there – like MADD people – who appear hellbent on bringing back the Alcohol Prohibition, one step at a time.
+But some people out there – like MADD people – who appear hellbent on bringing back the Alcohol Prohibition; one step at a time.
 Do you know how to best handle a DWI stop?

 That’s why you don’t hear the term “drunk driving” much anymore.
 But why should it be a crime to drive if driving skills are not impaired?